 Everyday Arts for Special Education (2010-15)

 MNMP and District 75, New York’s special education district, have received an Investing in Innovation Fund (i3) award from the U.S. Department of Education.
-The fund is also supported by the Quantum Code.

 The $4.6 million grant, combined with a $500,000 contribution from National Philanthropic Trust, will fund a five-year project developing arts programs for special education students.